Bigstep

 Series C in 2002

-IntruVert specializes in developing advanced intrusion detection systems that integrate patented techniques for signature, anomaly, and Denial of Service detection on a unified platform.
-Designed to operate at multi-gigabit speeds, these systems can accurately identify network attacks and block them instantaneously to prevent potential damage.
-The company offers a range of sensor appliances, including the IntruShield 4000 and IntruShield 2600, which deliver the necessary performance and functionality to safeguard networks.
-Additionally, the IntruShield Security Management system facilitates the management of these sensor appliance deployments across enterprise networks, ensuring comprehensive protection against cyber threats.
+IntruVert Networks specializes in the development of advanced intrusion detection systems that integrate patented techniques for signature, anomaly, and Denial of Service detection on a single platform.
+Designed to operate at multi-gigabit speeds, these systems accurately identify network attacks and can instantly block them to prevent damage.
+The company offers a range of sensor appliances, including the IntruShield 4000 and IntruShield 2600, which deliver the necessary performance and capabilities to safeguard networks effectively.
+Additionally, IntruVert provides the IntruShield Security Management system, which facilitates the management of sensor appliance deployments across enterprise networks, ensuring robust protection against cyber threats.

 Infinera Corporation is a global provider of optical transport networking equipment, software, and services, headquartered in Sunnyvale, California.
 The company specializes in photonic integration technology, offering a diverse portfolio that includes modular platforms, coherent optical transport systems, and packet-optical transport solutions.
 Its products, such as the Infinera Groove series and 7300 series, cater to various transport network applications, enabling high-capacity data transmission and management.
 Infinera's digital transport node system incorporates advanced technology for digital processing of network traffic.
 The company also provides a range of support services, including technical support, installation, and professional services.
 Infinera's customer base consists of telecommunications service providers, internet content providers, cable operators, research institutions, large enterprises, and government entities, all of whom rely on its solutions for efficient optical networking.
 Founded in 2000, Infinera continues to innovate in the field of optical networking, enhancing the capabilities of global communications infrastructure.